 According to the Centers for Medicare and Medicaid Services, Arizona has seen a gradual increase in Medicare enrollment since 2015, with 1.3 million Arizona residents enrolled in either Medicare or Medicare Advantage as of July 2020.
 57% of these Arizona Medicare recipients are enrolled in Original Medicare, while 43% (up from 40% in 2015) have chosen Medicare Advantage and other health plans.

 69 Arizona insurance carriers provide Medigap coverage, now known as Medicare Supplement insurance.
 This coverage includes plan types A, B, C, D, F, G, K, L, M, and N, along with the high deductible versions of plans F and G. These plans cover the 20% of Medicare-approved services that Original Medicare does not cover.
 The Arizona Department of Insurance (now called the Department of Insurance and Financial Institutions, or DIFI) offers an updated list of Arizona Medigap insurance providers and a chart that shows which plans each company offers.
 Additionally, there are dozens of Medicare Advantage and Prescription drug plans that are offered throughout Arizona by private insurance companies.
-You can use Connie Health’s plan compare tool to see which plans are offered in your county.
+You can use Connie Health’s plan comparison tool to see which plans are offered in your county.

-Keep in mind that Original Medicare and a Medicare Supplement plan allows you to see any doctor and/or hospital that accepts Medicare.
+Keep in mind that Original Medicare and a Medicare Supplement plan allow you to see any doctor and/or hospital that accepts Medicare.
 There are some Medicare Supplement plans that require members to use a network of Medicare providers in a particular service.
 Medicare.gov’s Physician Compare tool can help you find out if your doctor is included.
 Just as its name suggests, Medigap or Medicare Supplements can cover the gaps that Original Medicare doesn’t, but it can’t be used with Medicare Advantage.
 Medicare Advantage is offered only by private insurance companies and depending on what type of plan you select (HMO or PPO) you may have to visit doctors and hospitals within the company’s healthcare network.
 Connie Health’s online tool can help you find out which Medicare Advantage plans include your doctors.

 Just over 1 million Arizona Medicare recipients are enrolled in some form of prescription drug plan in addition to their Medicare plan.
 Of those, 551,208 are enrolled in the Medicare Advantage Prescription Drug plan, while 477,886 are enrolled in other prescription drug plans.
 You can use our online tool to search which Medicare plan covers your prescriptions at the lowest cost.